Bhartigupta1587/Tic-Tac-Toe/README.md

 ## Tools used
 - IntelliJ
--  Google Chrome Browser: For displaying the application
+-  Google Chrome Browser: For displaying the application.

 ## Future Enhancements

-- The smart AI will try to figure out later..
+- The smart AI will try to figure out later.
 - 3rd-party services.